2023 Hyundai Elantra Recalls & Known Issues

 Reliability Overview

-Open Recalls (5)
+Open Recalls (3)

-Power Train: Automatic Transmission: Fluid/Lubricant: Pump
+Power train: Automatic transmission: Fluid/lubricant: Pump

 The electronic controller for the Idle Stop & Go oil pump assembly may contain damaged electrical components that can cause the pump controller to overheat, increasing the risk of a vehicle fire.